-Join Tim Grey for an in-depth discussion in this video Assembling a composite panorama, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Assembling a composite panorama, part of Photoshop: Creating Composites (2012).

 A composite image is an image that is comprised of more than one photographic element. …And one of the most common forms of composite image that I create personally …is Composite Panoramas.
 And a Composite Panorama simply involves …capturing multiple frames of a scene, so that we can stitch them together into a …single image with a wider view.
 I think we tend to take sort of a wide …view of a scene.
 We tend to scan across the horizon, for …example, and a panoramic image helps to encapsulate exactly that.…

 Let's take a look at how we can assemble a composite image very quickly and easily …using Photoshop.
 Right now, I'm working in Adobe Bridge. …I have a series of images here, a total of six frames that were captured of a …single frame.
 Panning from left to right capturing …individual frames, all with exactly the same exposure settings. …And so, now, I can assemble those into a single image. …Of'course, I was also very careful at the time of capture to make sure that the …scene was as level as possible.
 But the camera is panning very smoothly …

 - Creating automatic composites

 - Adding effects to composites

 - Using layer groups

 Photoshop Masking and Compositing: Fundamentalswith Deke McClelland11h 36m Intermediate